 \subsubsection{Reset Algorithms}

-\begin{itemize} \item Turn-to-Center \end{itemize} The 2:1-Turn is the most commonly used form of the reset, and it performs a $180^{\circ}$ turn in reality, which in the VE is a $360^{\circ}$ turn in the VE \cite{Williams2007}.
+\begin{itemize} \item Turn-to-Center \end{itemize} The 2:1-Turn is the most commonly used form of the reset.
+It performs a $180^{\circ}$ turn in reality, which in the VE is a $360^{\circ}$ turn \cite{Williams2007}.
 However, as reported by Nguyen et al. \cite{Nguyen2018}, by using this method, the simulated user may go back and forth in the corners of the tracked space for a long time.
 To overcome this problem, Peck et al. \cite{Peck2010} directed the user to the center of the tracked space at reset.
-In addition, Nguyen et al. \cite{Nguyen2018} proposed a method to direct the user to the corner farthest away from the user's position.
-They named these methods as to-center and to-corner, respectively \cite{Nguyen2018}.
-As to-center may be mistaken for Steer-to-Center (S2C), we henceforth refer to to-center as {\it Turn-to-Center (T2C)} from now on.
+In addition, Nguyen et al. \cite{Nguyen2018} proposed a method to direct the user to the corner farthest from the user's position.
+They named these methods as the to-center and to-corner methods, respectively \cite{Nguyen2018}.
+As to-center may be mistaken for Steer-to-Center (S2C), we henceforth refer to to-center as {\it Turn-to-Center (T2C)}.

-\begin{itemize} \item Turn-to-Furthest \end{itemize} In addition to T2C and to-corner, we proposed a new reset method called {\it Turn-to-Furthest (T2F)}.
-Similar to to-corner, T2F forces the user to face in the direction of the furthest straight walking route from the user’s current position.
-As T2F considers the shape of the tracked space and agent's current position, it is expected to perform better than T2C and to-corner when there are random obstacles in the tracked space.
+\begin{itemize} \item Turn-to-Furthest \end{itemize} In addition to T2C and to-corner, we propose a new reset method called {\it Turn-to-Furthest (T2F)}.
+Similar to to-corner, T2F forces the user to face in the direction of the furthest straight walking route from the user's current position.
+As T2F considers the shape of the tracked space and the user's current position, it is expected to perform better than T2C and to-corner when there are random obstacles in the tracked space.